syanco/human_mobility_wildlife/docs/project_notes.md

 Fit dbbmm was not upated correctly - added `as.integer()` wrapper to all the outlogs (was only doing it for those with too few events.)
 Relaunched fit_dbbmm.r at 10am

+That run didn't work - but did some more debugging - i think the db merge was creating duplicates in some of the tables?
+Either way I was getting duplicated results, so I added some checks for duoplicates in the fitdbbmm script and modified how I write out to the log.
+Launcehd a new run at 1500.